 Total weight: 300g rudder plate + 450g rudder + 660g pedal board + ~100g rigging = 1.51kg (3.3lbs), or < 10% of the boat’s weight

 For about £200 posted I could have installed a 2016 Seawave rudder kit, but from all the images I could find at the time it was unclear exactly how it secured at the back – there must be their version of an unseen triangular underplate, but even then it’s still a stressed-out single point attachment.
-My additional under-handle fixture eliminates pivoting.
+My additional under-handle fixture eliminates any chance of pivoting.

 And the plywood Gumotex footboard (right) appears to sit loose and seemingly will also pivot on that single strap.
 Production versions may differ and let’s not forget that adding all this complexity also adds a risk of breakage or damage.
 The simplest solution is usually the best, but the 160-g skeg will always be clipped in the boat as a back-up and a Seawave is controllable (if much slower) with no tracking aids at all.
 It’s worth remembering: a rudder isn’t about day-to-day tracking, it’s about maintaining a course when the boat gets pushed about in stronger winds.
 In such conditions a skeg is essential and a rudder is an improvement, as explained here.

 On the beach, prior to lugging the boat over seaweed-clad boulders, it took only 30 seconds to unclip the rudder mechanism from the plate to pre-empt stumbling and damaging it.
-Since then I changed the rudder plate mounts with tool-free knobs and an eyelet (left).
+Since then I changed the rudder plate mounts with tool-free knobs and an eyelet (above).
 When rolling the boat up it was best to pivot the rudder plate around the drain hole 90° to pack better.

-Within hours of finishing my prototype rudder I set about finishing it properly, and after a test run to Tanera, made further improvements, listed below, before trying it again.
+Within hours of finishing my prototype rudder I set about finishing it properly, and after a test run to Tanera Mor, made further improvements before trying it again.
 The whole set-up wants to be mountable/removable without any tools or knots to untie.
 I used mini karabiners to attach the various lines but realised snaplinks with a ring are better, as they’re permanently attached so won’t get lost.
 I recall the fine wire clips on my Incept rudder and after hours of webbery found out they’re called fishing snaps (right).
 Let me tell you, you can spend a lot of time online trying to figure out if size 00 is bigger than size 8 and still end up buying ones so small you need tweezers to open them.
 Moving on, some ringed karabiners (black, right) now do the job.

 Lines shouldn’t be knotted directly to a fixed object, especially if it’s pivoting, but on the rudder’s lifting pulley there’s no room to attached a krab or mini shackle.
 The lowering pivot has a hole and channel for a nipple (right).
 I suppose I could track down a short length of appropriate wire cable, but for the moment it’s a job for our good friends, the zip ties.
-Lovely family.
 I also moved the rudder lifting knob to the right side: forward to lift (slightly more effort); pulling back to drop seemed intuitive.

-In this pre-optimised form I crossed the two miles to Tanera Mor with a light WSW wind at 2 o clock.
+In this pre-optimised form I crossed the two miles to Tanera Mor with a light WSW wind at 2 o’clock.
 First, like a bush pilot, I checked my flaps: up and down, left and right, then started the engine and pushed on the throttles.
 Very soon something was wrong.
 I was having to rudder hard left and the pedals were leaning way forward.
 I stopped to knot the lines to take up some slack, but still the boat was turning into the wind and the rudder was very slow to respond.

-With a skeg it’s usually the bow that pushes round on a crosswind.
+With a skeg on, it’s usually the bow that pushes round on a crosswind.
 Was the new rudder assembly making more windage to push the back around?
 More stopping to add knots to the pedal lines.
 I was also reminded that with a rudder you don’t just set it and paddle away, but are constantly making tiny corrections.
-You probably do the same with your arms and a skeg, but never notice until it gets obvious (the whole point of fitting a rudder).
+You probably do the same with your paddle and a skeg, but never notice until it gets obvious (the whole point of fitting a rudder).
 For this reason a rudder wants to be as smooth-running and taut as possible.

-The forecast was cold and northerly, so, over-dressed in a cag and dry pants, all this foot and arm work took it out of me as I resolutely tried not to correct with my arms.
+The forecast was cold and northerly so, over-dressed in a cag and dry pants, all this foot and arm work took it out of me as I resolutely tried not to correct with my arms.
 It was a relief to arrive at Tanera’s 200-year-old pier.
-Mooring up, I noticed my rudder plate was dislodged (right), explaining why the pedal tension and tracking had gone awry.
+Mooring up, I noticed my rudder plate was dislodged (left), explaining why the pedal tension and tracking had gone awry.
 It was only when I got back that I noticed I’d fitted my nutted ‘underplate’ upside down and the nut had pulled out.
 Oh Brother What a Plonker.
 I locked down the plate with a zip tie and readjusted the pedal lines yet again.

-It was also clear that my scrapheap pedal board was flawed.
+It was also clear that my scrapheap pedal board was rubbish.
 Heels resting on the board (left) put them two inches higher than normal – not good for paddling efficiency, comfort or pedal actuation; perhaps quite good for neglected muscles.
 That was easily fixed by turning the board around.

 Back at the house, I realised the pedal lines had been cut before considering the need to move the pedal board forward for tandem paddling.
 Luckily, more Dyneema turned up next day, so I re-used the former yellow cord for the rudder lifting lines and ditched the saggy red paracord.
 Much tauter action.